MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-bare-metal.md

 ## Provision a Hyper-V cluster from bare metal

 When you deploy a Hyper-V cluster from bare metal VMM does the following:
-- Discovers the physical computers through out-of-band management.
+1. Discovers the physical computers through out-of-band management.
-- Deploys an operating system image on the computers by using the selected physical computer profile.
+2. Deploys an operating system image on the computers by using the selected physical computer profile.
-- Installs the failover clustering feature, and the Hyper-V role and MPIO feature.
+3. Installs the failover clustering feature, and the Hyper-V role and MPIO feature.
-- Brings the provisioned cluster under VMM management
+4. Brings the provisioned cluster under VMM management

+Provision as follows:

 1. Click **Fabric** > **Servers** > **Add** > **Add Resources** > **Hyper-V Hosts and Clusters**.
 2. In **General Configuration**, specify a name for the host cluster.
 Choose a storage configuration if required: